 Markets

 During this time, the New England states also began introducing clean energy incentives and emission-reduction goals, focusing first on reducing greenhouse gas (GHG) emissions from the electric power industry.
-Emissions regulations work well with the wholesale markets by making higher-polluting power plants more expensive to operate and providing a reliable means for cleaner resources to come on line in their place.
+Emissions regulations work well with the wholesale markets by making higher-polluting power plants more expensive to operate and providing a reliable means for cleaner resources to replace them.

 Markets Have Worked in Tandem with Transmission Improvements to Help Lower Energy Costs

-Transmission MarketsOver the past 20 years, the ISO’s continuous study of the transmission system has helped guide cooperative regional investment that not only improves reliability but also enables the competitive markets to work as designed.
+Transmission MarketsThe ISO’s continuous study of the transmission system has helped guide cooperative regional investment that not only improves reliability but also enables the competitive markets to work as designed.
 Transmission system upgrades allow the ISO to dispatch the most economic resources throughout the region, allow less-efficient resources to retire, and enable the interconnection of power plants with lower emissions.
 Upgrades have nearly eliminated congestion costs in the New England energy market and, with the aid of low natural gas prices and other factors, have helped drive down and mitigate “uplift” payments to run specific generators to meet local reliability needs.
-See the chart illustrating these lower costs on the Key Stats: Transmission page.

 Wholesale Electricity Prices Have Declined, But Fuel Costs Drive Price Spikes

-Natural gas is now the predominant fuel in New England, used to generate 55% of the electricity produced by the region’s power plants in 2023.
+Natural gas is now the predominant fuel in New England, used to generate 55% of the electricity produced by the region’s power plants in 2024.
 As a result, the price of this single fuel sets the energy market price most of the time—so the prices of natural gas and wholesale electricity are closely linked.
-The high efficiency of natural-gas-fired generators and the generally low cost of nearby domestic shale gas (which emerged as a resource in 2008) are largely responsible for the significant decrease in the average annual price of New England’s wholesale electricity over the past 16 years, after prices plummeted almost 50% following the shale gas boom.
+The high efficiency of natural-gas-fired generators and the generally low cost of nearby domestic shale gas (which emerged as a resource in 2008) are largely responsible for the decrease in the average annual price of New England’s wholesale electricity, after prices plummeted almost 50% following the shale gas boom.
 Lower wholesale prices translate into lower power-supply charges for consumers.

 Fast Stats

-Higher real-time power prices in 2013, 2014, 2018, and in 2021–2022 were largely due to winter spikes in natural gas prices.
+Higher real-time power prices in 2013, 2014, 2018, and in recent years have largely been due to winter spikes in natural gas prices.
 When natural gas is constrained and at a premium—or when global market forces lead to high natural gas prices—oil generation may become more economic.
 High prices are an expected and efficient market outcome when system conditions are tight—signaling a system need.
 Winter prices will continue to exhibit volatility reflective of the fuel and weather constraints that limit the ability of power resources to produce electricity during extended cold conditions.

 Monthly Average Natural Gas and Wholesale Electricity Prices at the New England Hub